Dogs Trust: Rehoming

 At the beginning of June 2012, the charity opened its eighteenth UK re-homing centre in Leicestershire.
 Dogs Trust Loughborough aims to be the greenest animal rescue centre in the world.
-The center runs on renewable energy from its biomass boiler, green roofs, under-floor heating, solar thermal panels, photovoltaic panels and a rainwater recycling system.
+The center has removed its biomass boiler, but maintains it's green roofs, under-floor heating, solar thermal panels, photovoltaic panels and a rainwater recycling system.
 The project will be constructed with the aim to achieve BREEAM (BRE Environment Assessment Method) outstanding classification and the highest levels of sustainability.
 The charity says the facilities will significantly reduce running costs.